deocampo/deocampo.github.io/README.md

 I'd really love to do more, if I only had the time.

-**Note** : _I know it would be more interesting to publish code (both software and models) from my work my actual work, unfortunately those are protected and may not be released._
+**Note** : _I know it would be more interesting to publish code (both software and models) from my actual work, unfortunately those are protected and may not be released._